Stan Reents, PharmD

 11/27/2007 06:31 PM

-You might say that the "modern era" of sports nutrition began when Gatorade was marketed in the mid-1960's.
+You might say that the "modern era" of sports nutrition began when Gatorade was developed in the mid-1960's.

-Then, energy bars such as PowerBar were produced.
+In 1986, PowerBars were marketed.
 But while these may have been helpful for cyclists and hikers, a chewy bar wasn't a very good choice for a distance runner.

-Then, energy gels (see "Terminology" below) arrived on the scene.
+Then, energy gels (see "Terminology" below) arrived on the scene in the mid-1990's, with GU being one of the leading brands.
 Today, athletes and others who want quick energy during exercise have an even wider variety of sports nutrition products to choose from.

-In this article, I'll review gels and chewable products that provide rapidly-absorbed carbohydrates.
+In this article, I'll review gels that provide rapidly-absorbed carbohydrates.
+Sports drinks, energy bars, and energy "chews" are covered in other reviews.

 First, let's clarify the names I will be using in this review:

-Another name that might cause confusion is "sports" gels.
-These are products that are applied to the skin.
-The word "gel" has a distinct meaning in the world of dermatologic pharmaceuticals.
+Another name to clarify is "sports" gels.
+This term can be confusing because "gels" also describe oral and topical pharmaceuticals.
+For example, liquid-filled capsules are sometimes called "gels" or "gel caps."
+Topical preparations are available as "creams," "ointments," and "gels."
 Some sports creams (eg., BenGay, etc.) are marketed in a gel form.
-So, a "sports" gel is a confusing term because it could be something you apply to sore muscles, or a sports nutrition product.
+So, a "sports" gel is a confusing term because it could be a sports nutrition product or something you apply to sore muscles.

-I also considered using the term "carbohydrate" gels but my elite athlete friends thought that was a weird term, so I scrapped that idea even though it's the most accurate label.
+I also considered using the name "carbohydrate" gels since that's the most accurate label.
+But my elite athlete friends thought that was weird, so I scrapped that idea.

-Thus, throughout this review, I'll use the term "energy" gels for these carbohydrate products.
+Thus, throughout this review, I'll use the term "energy" gels for rapidly-absorbed carbohydrate products that are available in a gooey gel.

 DO ENERGY GELS ENHANCE ATHLETIC PERFORMANCE?